wp-plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 * Now using WooCommerce's "payment_complete" function so that orders with only downloadable items go directly to completed instead of processing
 * Fix: eliminates duplicate "payment received" messages on emails
 * Fix: Use "new" (2.2+) WooCommerce order status when searching for orders to be set as paid via callback (shame on us)
-* "Commercial information" and "Technical support" information and links on the right of the plugin settings page
+* "Commercial information" and "Technical support" information and links on the right of the plugin settings screen
 * Adjustments in the plugin description and FAQ

 = 1.6.2.1 =
 * Fixes a fatal error if WPML String Translation plugin is not active

 = 1.6.2 =
-* WPML compatibility: You can now set the english title and description at the plugin's settings page and then go to WPML > String Translation to set the same for each language
+* WPML compatibility: You can now set the english title and description at the plugin's settings screen and then go to WPML > String Translation to set the same for each language
 * Fix: get_icon() throw a notice

 = 1.6.1 =